Vrushank264/GANs-PyTorch/ProGAN/readme.md

 > Interpolation:

-- You can create your own interpolation gif by,
+- If you want to create your own interpolation gif, then follow these steps:
 1) Clone this repo.
 2) Download pretrained generator model from `Pretrained Models` folder.
 3) Specify **gen_path** (path to the generator) and **save_dir** in `interpolate.py` file.